arcturus-robotics/arcturusrobotics.com/_posts/2020-03-07-robotics-at-an-early-age.md

 ---
 layout: post
-title: "Getting Involved in Robotics at an Early Age"
+title: Getting Involved in Robotics at an Early Age
-author: "Arsh Suri"
+author: Arsh Suri
-publish_date: "March 3, 2020"
+publish_date: March 3, 2020
-categories: [Outreach]
+categories:
+  - Outreach
 ---

 ## What Does Getting Involved in Robotics Early Mean?